intel-lab-lkp/linux/Documentation/admin-guide/ext4.rst

   mb_stats
         Controls whether the multiblock allocator should collect statistics, which are shown during the unmount.
 1 means to collect statistics, 0 means not to collect statistics.
+This sysfs entry is deprecated, and users should prefer /proc/fs/ext4/<devname>/mb_stats.

   mb_stream_req
         Files which have fewer blocks than this tunable parameter will have